hackprinceton/meteor-accounts-jwt/README.md

 Usage
 =====
 Call `JWTLogin.getToken(email)` to get a token for a given email address.
-You can use this token to construct a special login link or whatever else you want.
+You can use this token to construct a special login link for emailing or whatever else you want.

 On the client, call `Accounts.loginWithJWT(token, callback)` to automatically log a user in with a given token.
 The callback receives an error on failure